Organization

 UANDES is organized as a private non-profit foundation, established according to current Chilean Higher Education legislation and governed by its own By-laws.
 The By-laws of Incorporation were made into a public deed on September 6, 1989 and the legal personality was recognized on September 8, 1989, when the documents were filed with the Ministry of Education.
 It is currently governed by its Amended By-laws of July 2017.

 The first organizers were Raúl Bertelsen Repetto, Elena Vial Correa, Matías Izquierdo Menéndez, Eduardo Fernández León, Francisco Ruiz-Tagle Decombe, Patricia Moya Cañas, Eduardo Guilisasti Gana, Jorge Peña Vial, Patricio Prieto Sánchez, Juan Ignacio González Errázuriz and Fernando Figueroa Elizalde.
-The By-laws named Raúl Bertelsen as first Rector, Óscar Cristi as Secretary General, Guillermo Varas as first General Manager and Jorge Peña as first Research Director.
+The By-laws named Raúl Bertelsen as first President, Óscar Cristi as Secretary General, Guillermo Varas as first General Manager and Jorge Peña as first Research Director.

 Photo by Hernán Taito